opendocsg/slw-judgments-backfill/2009_SGHC_170/report.md

 20     By the prosecution’s reckoning, “judgment” in s 258 of the CPC must necessarily _include_ “sentence”.
 For instance, in an appeal by the prosecution against the acquittal of an accused, if the High Court decides finally to set aside the acquittal and convict the accused, the “judgment in open court” must also include the pronouncement of a sentence for the accused.
 It would be absurd, the prosecution submitted, if in such cases the delivery of a “judgment” meant only a verdict on the conviction or acquittal of the accused, but did not include “sentence”.

 21     Having considered the arguments from both the prosecution and the respondent, the district judge concluded that the legislature had intended to ascribe different meanings to the words “judgment” and “sentence” (see the GD at [10]).
 He relied first on the distinction drawn between “judgment” and “sentence” in various sections of the CPC, _eg_ ss 241 and 247 (see above at [17] to [20]).
-The district judge also cited the definition used by Yong Pung How CJ (“Yong CJ”) in _Lim Teck Leng Roland v PP_ [2001] 4 SLR 61 (“ _Roland Lim_ ”) in support of his decision.
+The district judge also cited the definition used by Yong Pung How CJ (“Yong CJ”) in _Lim Teck Leng Roland v PP_ <span class="citation">[2001] 4 SLR 61</span> (“ _Roland Lim_ ”) in support of his decision.

 22     In _Roland Lim_ , the word “judgment” was considered by Yong CJ in the context of s 217 of the CPC.
 Section 217 of the CPC reads: